StarkLiew/SKMultiLineAttributedTextLabel/README.md

-##SKMultiLineAttributedLabel
+##SKMultiLineAttributedTextLabel

-A simple solution to have Label with multiline and attributed text abilities with SpriteKit as like UILabel.
+A simple solution to have SKLabel with multiline and attributedText abilities with SpriteKit as like UILabel.

 ## Requirements